myguidingstar-zz/fence/README.md

 That random name is a complete mess ;)

-**Fence** provides a `fence.core/..` macro that can be used in place of its counterpart in core library.
-Use it for all your javascript interop forms to avoid adding extern files manually.
+**Fence** provides a `fence.core/+++` macro that works like `do` special form.
+Wrap it around all your javascript interop forms to transform them automatically so you don't have to add extern files manually.

 ## Installation